 How to make a news app

 To build a news app for your online magazine, you’ll need to first decide whether you want a native, cross-platform, or hybrid app.
 Native apps are developed separately for iOS and Android, while cross-platform apps run on both; hybrid apps are something between a mobile app and a web page but they, too, work on both platforms.
 At first glance, it seems logical to go for a cross-platform or a hybrid app.
 But in reality, they have more downsides than upsides:

 For most projects, it’s usually recommended to develop an MVP version first.
 This applies to almost all apps, not just news apps.
 So how can you create a news feed app for Android?
 And what about for iOS?

 |iOS app||Android app|

-Regardless of what type of news app you decide to build, there’s the issue of the backend.
+Regardless of what type of news app you decide to build, there’s the issue of the backend for mobile apps.
 A news app, be it an online magazine or an aggregator, requires a server to store data and settings.
 The server is responsible for data synchronization, alerts, notifications — all the features mentioned in our list above.
 At Mind Studios, our backend developers work with Ruby on Rails.
 It’s simple, light, and offers a huge selection of libraries.
 Alternatives include Python, Node.js, and Firebase.